-- (1) Based on management's best estimates as at the date of this MD&A. See below under the heading "Liquidity and Capital Resources" for a comparison between prior disclosure of estimated use of proceeds from the April Offering and the November Offering and current management estimates of costs and expenditures to completion of the Phase 2 and Phase 3 expansion drill programs and a discussion of the causes and impact of any variances. - (2) Includes resource and geological mapping, geochemical and geophysical work on additional targets, metallurgical test work, economic studies, permitting, and environmental costs, but does not include acquisition costs or general corporate and administrative expenses (including salaries, consulting fees, insurance and professional fees).
+- (1) Based on management's best estimates as at the date of this MD&A. See below under the heading "Liquidity and Capital Resources" for a comparison between prior disclosure of estimated use of proceeds from the bought-deal private placement offering (the "April 2021 Offering") of 10,000,000 special warrants of the company at a price of \$2.10 per special warrant and the bought-deal offering (the "November 2021 Offering") of 11,725,000 common shares at a price of \$4.25 per common share by way of short form prospectus (the "November 2021 Short Form Prospectus") and current management estimates of costs and expenditures to completion of the Phase 2 and Phase 3 expansion drill programs and a discussion of the causes and impact of any variances. - (2) Includes resource and geological mapping, geochemical and geophysical work on additional targets, metallurgical test work, economic studies, permitting, environmental costs, and concession, but does not include acquisition costs or general corporate and administrative expenses (including salaries, consulting fees, insurance and professional fees).